Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: CMF results for triangular lattices

-To illustrate the above results more detailed, we scan the phase diagram along the lines with different values of $t/\beta$.
-As an example, we choose $t/\beta=0.015$ in Fig.~\ref{trik0.015}.
-Starting at $\mu/\beta=-0.85$ and increasing $\mu/\beta$ to $-0.785$, the system is in the SII phase with $\rho=1/3$, $\Psi=0$ and $\Delta\rho=0.22$.
-With a further increase of $\mu/\beta$, the three quantities $\Psi$, $\Delta\Psi$ and $\Delta\rho$ become nonzero continuously, and the system enters into a SS phase.
-Since this SS phase is understood from particle-doping on the SII phase, therefore, we denote it as a SSII phase.
+To illustrate the above results with more detail and study the stability of the 1-site MF results, we scan the phase diagram along the lines with different values of $t/\beta$.
+As an example, we choose $t/\beta=0.018$ in Fig.~\ref{fig:CMFtri3data} obtained now by a 3-site CMF simulation.
+Starting at $\mu/\beta\approx -0.95$ and increasing $\mu/\beta$ to $-0.8$, the system is in the DW phase with $\rho=1/3$, $\Psi=0$ and $\delta\rho=0.44$.
+With a further increase of $\mu/\beta$, the three quantities $\Psi$, $\delta\Psi$ and $\delta\rho$ become nonzero continuously, and the system enters into a SS phase.
+Since this SS phase is understood from particle-doping on the DW$_{1/3}$ phase, we therefore denote it as a SS$_{1/3}$ phase.

-By increasing $\mu/\beta$ to $-0.77$, the quantities $\rho$ and $\Delta\Psi$ jump to nonzero values and the system enters into another SS phase.
-This SS phase could be called SSIII, because it is formed by hole-doping on the solid SIII.
-The phase transition of SSII to SSIII is first order.
+By increasing $\mu/\beta$ to $-0.75$, the quantities $\rho$ and $\Delta\Psi$ jump to nonzero values and the system enters into another SS phase.
+This SS phase could be called SS$_{2/3}$, because it is formed by hole-doping on the solid DW$_{2/3}$.
+The phase transition of SS$_{1/3}$ to SS$_{2/3}$ is first order.
 This is consistent with previous work~\cite{Jap,wang2013}, in which the two SS phases of hardcore bosons take place according to first-order transitions.
-By continued increase of $\mu/\beta$ to $-0.68$, it is obvious that $\Psi$ becomes nonzero, which means that the first-order SIII-SF phase transition takes place.
+By continued increase of $\mu/\beta$ to $-0.7$, it is obvious that $\Psi$ becomes nonzero, which means that the first-order DW$_{2/3}$-SF phase transition takes place.